Medical Business Advisory / An Overview of Federal and State Overtime (OT) Exemption Laws

 • $875 per week, starting Oct.
 3, 2022.

-The criteria for exempt status in Pennsylvania are available in the state’s Minimum Wage Act Exemption document.
+The criteria for OT exemption status in Pennsylvania are available in the state’s Minimum Wage Act Exemption document.

 For overtime exemption laws in your specific region, contact the state department of labor.

-When it comes to overtime exemption, most states adhere to federal law/the FLSA.
+When it comes to OT exemption, most states adhere to federal law/the FLSA.
 If the state is silent on the matter, then federal law applies.

-If you have any questions about this information please contact BlueStone by clicking here.
+If you have any questions about this information please contact us and a BlueStone Service’s representative will discuss your needs with you and how we can support them.

 Keep informed